EVerest/EVerest/docs/general/05_existing_modules.rst

 instance that controls the simulation regarding charging power and charging status).

-As the EvseManager "talks" ISO 15118 in this example (see the connection of the `iso15118_charger` module), it makes sense to also enable ISO 15118 for the car simulation.
-The `iso15118_car` module does exactly that.
+See the `iso15118_car` module connected to the car simulator module.
+This enables ISO 15118 compliant communication for the car simulator.
+If we assume that the EvseManager also has a connection to a ISO 15118 protocol implementation (as seen in configuration before), this should work out well.

 One interesting detail is the connection of the SLAC module not only to the EvseManager but also to the car simulation module.
 This is due to the fact